yo1t/hue-motion-timer/README.md

 *Shown in Japanese.
 Set `lang` to `"en"` in config to switch to English.*

 Monitors a Hue motion sensor (ZLLPresence) and displays a real-time timer since the last detection.
 Designed for tracking occupancy duration with alerts and historical logging.

+## Use Cases

+- **Facility Management** — Measure actual usage time of meeting rooms and break rooms to analyze utilization rates.
+Optimize cleaning schedules based on usage frequency data.

+- **Health Management** — Record toilet frequency and duration by day to visualize changes in daily routines.
+Measure continuous desk work time to prevent prolonged sitting.

+- **Caregiving** — Detect nighttime wandering with hallway and entrance sensors.
+Identify changes in daily behavior patterns early through statistical data.

+- **Safety & Monitoring** — Detect abnormally long stays in bathrooms or toilets and trigger alerts.
+Confirm the safety of elderly people living alone or children at home.

+- **Pets** — Record activity patterns by room during time alone.
+Detect unusual behavior when a pet stays in an unexpected area for an extended period.

 ## Two Versions